Palo Alto AYSO Coach and Assistant Coach

 - Coaches are responsible for parent behavior - they are part of the team on game-day.

 - Coaches and spectators must stand at least one yard back from the touch line.
 Coaches are responsible to keep all players and spectators and themselves, at least one yard back from the touch line.

-- Coaches must remain within the (unmarked) coaching area which extends 10 yards either side of the half-way line.
+- Coaches must remain within the"Technical Area", a coaching area which extends 10 yards either side of the half-way line.

 - The game is for the players!
-Coaching is limited to positive instruction and encouragement.
+Keep your game coaching to positive instruction and encouragement, without specific direction.